Sorry, this program is not available for local students.

 There are no minimum academic entry requirements.

-You must complete and submit the 2017 Interior Design and Decoration selection kit by 5pm Tuesday 31 January 2017.
+You must complete and submit the 2017 Interior Design and Decoration selection kit as part of your RMIT direct application by 5pm Wednesday 31 May, 2017.

 Selection kit requirements